Christux/KeyboardLedMonitor/README.md

 ## Examples :

 '''
-klm -D -B -k /dev/tty1
+klm -D -k /dev/tty1
 '''
-The program will work in background, if you are connected to a AC adapter, the K2000 mode will run, in the other case, the battery will be monitored.

-'''
-klm -D -B /dev/tty1
-'''
-The program will work in background, if you are not connected to a AC adapter the battery will be monitored.
+The program works in background, the knight rider is running.

 '''
 klm -C /dev/tty1